SFStefenon/DamLevelHydroelectric/README.md

 # Wavelet-Seq2Seq-LSTM with Attention

+This repository presents a Wavelet-Seq2Seq-LSTM with Attention model.
 The poposed method uses wavelet transform, seq2seq-LSTM, and attention mechanism.

 > The wavelet transform makes noise reduction for chaotic time series.